Generic name: eflornithine topical [ ee-FLOOR-nih-theen ]

 What should I avoid while using Vaniqa?

-Avoid getting this medication in your eyes, nose, or mouth.
-If this occurs, wash the area with water.
-If Vaniqa gets in your eyes, rinse thoroughly with water and contact your doctor.
+If the medicine gets in your eyes, rinse thoroughly with water and contact your doctor.

 Vaniqa side effects

 Get emergency medical help if you have signs of an allergic reaction to Vaniqa cream : hives; difficult breathing; swelling of your face, lips, tongue, or throat.